billShoe/LEARN/README.md

 # Welcome to the pit of despair
 Where good coding practices go to die
 Sit back, relax and enjoy the ride.

+I apologize for nothing.